TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ## 2015-2019: Age of Creativity

-The Age of Creativity is when Taiko mappers started to push the limits of what was deemed rankable by creating and subsequently ranking harder maps as well as developing more creative mapping styles.
+The Age of Creativity is when Taiko mappers started to push the limits of what was deemed rankable by creating and subsequently ranking harder maps, as well as developing more creative mapping styles.
+These changes as well as other introductions led to a renaissance of osu!taiko mapping.

 ### Harder Maps

-The event that started the Age of Creativity was the first Taiko-only mapping contest which was announced on the 13th of April, 2015. [^TaikoContest]
+The event that started the Age of Creativity was the first Taiko-only mapping contest which was announced on the 13th of April, 2015.[^TaikoContest]

 A few months later, the first black icon Taiko difficulty was ranked, [8 Sides of Nico Nico Douga](https://osu.ppy.sh/beatmapsets/192392#taiko/457542) by the mapper ::{ flag=KR}:: [bbj0920](https://osu.ppy.sh/users/87546).
 This is significant because even though Taiko maps were considerably hard from the very beginning, there were no ranked maps hard enough to actually challenge top players.